 Spoken language underpins the quality and variety of language that pupils hear and speak.
 It is vital for developing children’s vocabulary and grammar and their understanding for reading and writing.
 As a school, we ensure the continual development of children's confidence and competence in spoken language and listening skills.
 Children are given opportunities for exploring their thinking skills through discussion, debate, drama and role play.
 In order to do this, the basic skills have to be mastered and the opportunities to develop these skills must be consistent, progressive and well balanced in line with the National Curriculum.
 Periodically, throughout the school, classes are involved in a wide variety of creative activities that enable children to develop their language experiences that in turn supports creative writing and drama.
 With close links to the church, regular opportunities to demonstrate these skills are woven in to the school year, reflecting the Christen calendar, local community activities and achievements in school.

-We use various reading schemes and use a colour code system whereby all children can be matched with text appropriate to their reading age level.
+When the children start in Reception we use the Essential Letters and Sounds (ELS) programme to teach and secure their phonic skills.
+Books have been purchased to match closely to their phonic knowledge.
+Once children are secure with their phonic skills they move onto our colour coded selection of books, matched to their reading and comprehension levels.
 The school has a well-stocked library from which children choose and enjoy books.
 Parents are actively encouraged to be involved in the process of reading with their children and books are regularly taken home to be enjoyed together.

 We aim to make children competent, confident writers, to enable them to use the written word to communicate effectively.
 Opportunities for fiction and non-fiction writing occur throughout the curriculum.
 In this way they begin to understand that writing takes different forms for different purposes.
 We encourage children to edit and improve their writing, focusing on their spelling, punctuation and grammar.

 Handwriting is taught as a single lesson in our curriculum to develop the correct formation of letters.
+We base our handwriting on the Penpals approach and font, introducing letter formation and joins progressively across the school.
 In later years, children are encouraged to join their letters together.
 Although handwriting is taught separately, children are expected to use fluent and legible handwriting in every lesson.